Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: Empirical Analysis

 \subsection{Analysis of Geometric Regularization}

-In TD3 setting detailed in Table \ref{tab:TD3_metrics}, our results validated the theoretical premise that stabilizing the Q-gradient field can naturally induce policy smoothness without hindering performance.
-While baseline methods often exhibited a trade-off where improved smoothness came at the cost of reduced returns, PAVE effectively maintained or improved task performance.
-Notably, in the Walker task, PAVE achieved the highest cumulative return of 5563 while simultaneously recording the best smoothness score of 1.272.
+In TD3 (Table~\ref{tab:TD3_metrics}), our results validated the theoretical premise that stabilizing the Q-gradient field can naturally induce policy smoothness without sacrificing performance.
+PAVE achieved the best smoothness across all six environments---with the most dramatic reductions on Hopper ($2.715\!\to\!0.950$, $2.9\times$) and Pendulum ($1.590\!\to\!0.351$, $4.5\times$)---while maintaining or improving Base returns in 5/6 environments.
+On Walker, PAVE simultaneously secured the highest cumulative return ($4834\!\to\!5563$) and the best smoothness score ($1.990\!\to\!1.272$).
 This indicates that for deterministic policies, which are prone to overfitting to sharp gradient irregularities~\cite{matheron2019problem}, rectifying the critic's geometry is a highly effective strategy.

-The SAC setting presented in Table \ref{tab:sac_metrics} offered deeper insight into the characteristics of our method.
-In lower-dimensional tasks such as LunarLander and Reacher, policy-side regularizers like ASAP and GRAD remained competitive, suggesting that direct policy constraints are effective for simpler control manifolds.
-However, the distinct advantage of PAVE emerged in high-dimensional environments with complex dynamics.
-In Ant and Walker, PAVE secured higher cumulative returns of 5706 and 4954 respectively compared to the baselines.
-Crucially, while baselines often sacrificed optimality for smoothness—for instance, ASAP in Ant achieved a lower smoothness score but suffered a significant drop in returns (4642 vs 5706)—PAVE achieved a superior balance.
-We attribute this to the fact that high-dimensional state-action spaces inherently exhibit more volatile curvature and frequent gradient spikes.
-In such chaotic landscapes, our critic-centric regularization effectively paved the optimization path, providing a stable learning signal that simple policy constraints fail to capture.
+The SAC setting in Table~\ref{tab:sac_metrics} reveals environment-dependent trade-offs that complement the TD3 findings.
+PAVE achieved the best smoothness on LunarLander ($0.142$ vs Base $0.434$) and Pendulum ($0.290$ vs Base $0.548$); on Reacher, where the action space is only $2$-dimensional, policy-side baselines (GRAD $0.046$, CAPS/ASAP $0.048$) edged out PAVE ($sm$ $0.052$) by small margins, consistent with direct policy constraints being sufficient for simpler control manifolds.
+PAVE's distinct advantage emerged on higher-dimensional locomotion: Walker ($sm$ $0.748\!\to\!0.584$, $re$ $4907\!\to\!4954$) and Hopper ($sm$ $0.773\!\to\!0.556$, $re$ $3481\!\to\!3489$) saw substantial smoothness reductions while preserving Base returns, whereas ASAP achieved better absolute smoothness but at substantial return cost (Walker $re$ $4731$, Hopper $3077$, both well below Base).
+On Ant, the three top methods clustered tightly: GRAD ($re$ $5729$, $sm$ $1.632$), ASAP ($sm$ $1.404$, $re$ $5707$), and PAVE ($re$ $5706$, $sm$ $1.604$).
+PAVE's high-dimensional advantage stems from the more volatile curvature and frequent gradient spikes inherent in such state-action spaces, where critic-centric regularization smoothed the gradient field while preserving Base returns.